ashavel/potentiostat/README.md

 Number of readings being ignored (omitted) before the flow of data, corresponding to a specific branch of data, starts.
 Can be useful in case if omission of noisy first data is needed not only at startup, but also between realizations of all the branches.
 For most cases, however, we recommend setting this value to zero and using clearly indicated «Wait before» option, adding waiting time at start-up only.

 -	Wait before.
 Time value, explicitly setting a period of time in seconds the system should wait polarized by starting potential before the execution of scan starts.

+After selection of correct method settings, tap «Run» to start method execution.

+Alternatively, old data can be open for analysis by tapping «Open».

+To save results, tap «Save».